SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 SaaS Content Marketing: Creating Content That Ranks and Converts

 Content is the engine of SaaS SEO.
-Without it, there is nothing to rank - and with the wrong kind, you attract visitors who never convert.
-Here is how to build a content marketing programme that drives both traffic and pipeline.
+Without it, there is nothing to rank, and with the wrong kind, you attract visitors who never convert.
+Here is how we built a content marketing programme that drove both traffic and pipeline.

 Create Content for Every Stage of the Buyer Journey

-Your content library should span the full buyer journey, not just the top of the funnel.
+Your content library should span the full buyer journey.
 Most SaaS companies over-invest in awareness-stage blog posts while neglecting the comparison and decision-stage content that actually drives conversions.
 A balanced SaaS content strategy includes:

 • Educational blog posts that establish topical authority and capture informational searches